gentrace/gentrace-python/examples/auto_trace/README.md

 3. **Deep Span Trees**: The pipeline creates a multi-level hierarchy of spans showing the call flow
 4. **OpenTelemetry Integration**: Proper span context propagation with parent-child relationships
 5. **Root Span Attribution**: Only the root span includes the `gentrace.pipeline_id` attribute
+6. **Decorator Compatibility**: The `@interaction` decorator can be used alongside auto-tracing, with decorator settings taking precedence

 ## Running the Example